top of page

 Highly acidic

-alcohol, artichokes (sunroot), barley, bread, buckwheat, caffeine, coffee, dried corn and corn products, custards, drugs, all flour, honey, lentils, maté, millet, oatmeal, peanuts, all rices, rye grain, unfermented soy, sorghum, spaghetti and other pasta, sugar cane, tobacco, wheat grain
+alcohol, artichokes (sunroot or Jerusalem), barley, bread, buckwheat, caffeine, coffee, dried corn and corn products, custards, drugs, all flour, honey, lentils, maté, millet, oatmeal, peanuts, all rices, rye grain, unfermented soy, sorghum, spaghetti and other pasta, sugar cane, tobacco, wheat grain

 Helpful hints to alkalinise your diet